How Effective are Large Language Models in Generating Software Specifications?: RQ4: Model Comparison

 \section{RQ4: Model Comparison}

-Table~\ref{tab:rq3-jdoctor} and Table~\ref{tab:rq3-docter} compare the performance and cost of 15 LLMs with baselines.
-We only list the best results for \basemodel with SR ($K=60$), and the full results can be found in Table~\ref{tab:rq2-jdoctor} and~\ref{tab:rq2-docter}.
+Tables~\ref{tab:rq3-jdoctor}, \ref{tab:rq3-docter}, and \ref{tab:rq3-cmm} compare the performance and cost of \nummodel LLMs with the baseline methods (\jdoctor, \docter, and \callmemaybe).
+We only list the best results for each model with SR, and the full results can be found in the artifacts~\cite{supplementary}.
 Model response time for generating specifications, subject to various factors such as environment, is omitted.
 Generally, the response time is reasonably quick for practical usage, ranging between 0.6 to 26.6 seconds.
 Due to the token limitation discussed in Section~\ref{sec:exp-model_setting}, some experiments are skipped.
-More experiments on \ddata are skipped since prompts for \ddata are much longer than those for \jdata, making them inapplicable for certain settings.
+More experiments on \ddata are skipped since prompts for \ddata are much longer than those for other datasets, making them inapplicable for certain settings.

 Overall, generic LLMs with as few as 10 domain examples achieve better or comparable performance as custom-built state-of-the-art specification extraction techniques such as DocTer.
-Specifically, nine out of the 15 models outperform \jdoctor's \jacc\% accuracy.
-For \ddata, four out of the 15 models outperform \docter's \df\% F1 score and all remaining models' F1 scores are only short of a few percentage points from \docter's.
+Specifically, 13, 10, and 9 out of the \nummodel models outperform traditional techniques \jdoctor, \docter, and \callmemaybe.

 \finding{Most LLMs achieve better or comparable performance as custom-built traditional specification extraction techniques.}